kottster/kottster/docs/ui/use-call-procedure-hook.md

+---
+description: "Call server procedures from client-side code using the useCallProcedure hook."
+---

 # useCallProcedure hook

 The `useCallProcedure` hook is a custom React hook that returns the function to call a server procedure of the current page.
 This hook is useful for manually invoking server procedures from client-side code.